-Brian Wroe, who is the Chair of our Investigating Committee, will be joined by a lay and an osteopath panel member, and they will describe the work of the committees and the vacant roles; but the emphasis for the evening will be on answering questions from candidates.
-It will be possible to submit questions on the day or in advance.
-Find out more and sign up
+We plan to hold the briefing on Tuesday 16 July 2024, from 6pm to 7pm.
+Brian Wroe, who is the Chair of our Investigating Committee, will be joined by Linda Hawkins and Tamsyn Webb, lay and osteopath Investigating Committee members, and they will describe the work of the committees and the vacant roles; but the emphasis for the evening will be on answering questions from candidates.
+You are welcome to emailgoestions in advance and it will also be possible to ask questions on the day.
+Find-out-more and sign up.